 Hidden away in Namibia’s north-eastern Kavango Region, the Khaudum National Park is not to be taken lightly.
 Rarely visited, very large, extremely wild and with only a rudimentary tourist infrastructure, it could be described as Namibia’s ‘forgotten wilderness’.

-Basic camping facilities exist at Sikeretti Campsite in the south and at Khaudum Campsite in the north, yet keep in mind that for supplies the nearest places are Grootfontein and Rundu.
+Camping facilities and safari tents exist at Sikereti Camp in the south and luxury campsites at Khaudum Camp in the north, yet keep in mind that for supplies the nearest places are Grootfontein and Rundu.
 No fresh produce is available within Khaudum or surrounding villages.
-The water at both Khaudum and Sikeretti is suitable for drinking.
+The water at both Khaudum and Sikereti is suitable for drinking.
 Be sure to drink plenty of water daily, as dehydration is common in these areas.

 Master the rugged 4x4 trails that weave through plains and thick Kalahari forests.
 The trails may come as a shock to those used to ‘the path well travelled’ – the park receives fewer visitors than elephants in a year.
 Relax at one of the state of-the art hides and enjoy watching the wildlife that congregates around the waterholes.
 The Khaudum is home to large herds of elephants and the African wild dog (Africa’s most endangered large predator).
 Listen, not only to the sounds of the wild, but also to the voices of the local people and Ministry of Environment and Tourism personnel.
 In their stories of demon elephants, spirits, rescues, ordeals, struggle and strange events, the park comes alive.